-accessory This item comes with the hardware (six (6) mounting screws) necessary to install it on the rear of the stove.
-This is a two-piece heat shield, but is installed one piece at There are prea time. punched holes on each side of the Rear Heat Shield; while holding each piece of the Side Heat Shield in place, align the pre-punched holes in the Side Heat Shield with the existing holes in the Rear Heat Shield, and fasten with the screws provided.
+This accessory item comes with the hardware (six (6) mounting screws) necessary to install it on the rear of the stove.
+This is a two-piece heat shield, but is installed one piece at a time.
+There are prepunched holes on each side of the Rear Heat Shield; while holding each piece of the Side Heat Shield in place, align the pre-punched holes in the Side Heat Shield with the existing holes in the Rear Heat Shield, and fasten with the screws provided.

 See Illustration 1 for clearances with and without side heat shields.